Why the Most Expensive Note in Perfume Doesn't Smell Like a Flower

 Why Iris Matters

 Iris is one of those notes that separates casual fragrance wearers from people who really pay attention.
-It's subtle.
-It doesn't grab you immediately.
-It unfolds slowly, revealing layers of texture and nuance over hours.
+It is subtle and does not announce itself.
+It unfolds slowly, revealing layers of texture and nuance across hours of wear.
+When you wear iris you are not making a statement.
+You are just becoming a slightly more refined version of yourself.
+It is the scent equivalent of good posture and expensive stationery.

 Back to blog